 - TIES maintained between the two Bostons from the 1700s through the 2000s.

-COTTON’S BOSTONS is a collaborative aspirational work in progress that promotes public awareness of the 400th Anniversary of the founding of Boston in 2030.
+COTTON’S BOSTONS is a collaborative aspirational work in progress that is being created over the next 10 years to promote public awareness of the upcoming 400th Anniversary of the founding of Boston in 2030.

-COTTON’S BOSTONS will regularly post new and existing content to meet this goal.
+COTTON’S BOSTONS regularly posts new content to achieve this goal.